atosatto/ansible-dockerswarm/README.md

     docker_package_state: present

-Set it to `latest` to force the upgrade of the installed Docker packages.
+Set it to `latest` to force the upgrade of the installed Docker package to the latest version.

     docker_dependencies: "{{ default_docker_dependencies }}"